 What do you want to learn from a job interview?
 You need to understand the details of the position, of course.
 But you should go further than that.
 You also want to understand the corporate culture and the company’s management style.

 Remember: you’re not just there to sell your abilities as an employee.
 You want to make sure the organization is a good match for you.
-As such, ask questions that spark quality conversation about management styles.
+As such, ask questions that spark a quality conversation about management styles.

 Don’t treat these discussions as a secondary matter.
 Matching your personality with the right management style can have a significant impact on your career.
 Studies have shown a significant connection between management approaches and retention.
 Pick the wrong company, and you may start looking for a new job much sooner than you would otherwise expect.